 Photo Via ‘Popular Arts of Mexico’, by Kojin Tonyama

-And on another side just below the “Chamula” statue a group of Huaracheros like the ones below selling Huaraches.
+And on another side just below the “Chamula” statue sit a group of Huaracheros like the ones below selling and if you’re luck also weaving Huaraches.

 Photo By Sean Sprague and Via Mexicolore